khalsaniwas/parking-lot-registration-client/README.md

 * [x] As a user, I want to get home page with logo, so that i can see welcome text.
 * [X] As a signed in user, I want to see my vehicle listing, so that I can see them all in one place.
 * [x] As a signed in user, I want to add my vehicle, so that I can register it.
-* [ ] As a signed in user, I want to edit my vehicle, so that I can change vehicle information.
+* [ ] As a signed in user, I want to edit my vehicle, so that I can update vehicle information.
 * [X] As a signed in user, I want to delete my vehicle.

 user signup stories